nextleap-project/countermitm/source/new.rst

    shows a screen "Bob <email-address> securely joined group 'X'"

 Bob and Alice may now both invite and add more members which in turn can add more members.
-Through the described secure-join work flow we know that everybody in the group has been oob-verified with at least one member and that all members are fully connected.
+Through the described secure-join workflow we know that everybody in the group has been oob-verified with at least one member and that all members are fully connected.